Broadband Terms & Conditions – UK

 If you ordered Sky Broadband from us over the internet, by telephone, text or via your set top box:

-1. You can cancel Sky Broadband within 8 working days of the later of delivery of your Wireless Router, and your Activation Date.
-Any cancellation must be in accordance with this notice.
+1. You can cancel Sky Broadband within 8 working days of the later of delivery of your Wireless Router, your Activation Date or receipt of this notice.
+Any cancellation within these timeframes must be in accordance with this notice.

 2. You can cancel Sky Broadband by:

 (ii) writing to Sky Subscribers Services Limited, PO Box 43, Livingston, West Lothian EH54 7DD;

 (iii) sending a fax to 01506 48 43 43; or

 (iv) by visiting the “Contact Us” section at sky.com.

 3. You must give your name, address, post code and customer number in order to cancel Sky Broadband.